-The Company seeks to further refine its workforce programs through its employee engagement survey, which had a 90% participation rate in 2018.
+The Company seeks to further refine its workforce programs through its employee engagement survey.
 Based on the most recent survey, high impact strengths included leadership, alignment to company goals and individual work, sense of team and identity, autonomy to get things done, access to learning and development and social responsibility.
 The executive team owns several initiatives directly tied to the survey feedback, including the employee forums mentioned above.
 With technology and the implementation of Office 365, we have increased interactions among team members across our geography.
 The Company believes that engaged employees will drive retention and effort, ultimately correlating to a better experience for our customers.